 We also teach HRE in an age appropriate way that prepares children for the future.
 As the children move into key stage two, they learn how to make more confident and informed choices about their health and environment.
 They also learn about themselves as growing and changing individuals with their own experiences and ideas, and as members of their communities.
 This is achieved both indoors and in the outdoor environment through Forest School activities and placing high value on the role of parents in their children’s learning.

 Pleas click on the links below to find out more about our PHSE curriculum.

-We are currently consulting parents/carers on our Relationships, Health and Sex Education policy.
-This is in draft form at the moment whilst we consult with all members of the school community.
+Our Relationships, Health Education policy and curriculum will come into effect from 1st September 2021.
+This is in draft form at the moment whilst we complete our consultation with all members of the school community.